 You will find a resemblance of the Victoria and Albert hall museum of London in this oldest museum of Rajasthan.
-It was constructed in 1876 mainly to honour the visit of Prince Albert in India.
-There are 16 art galleries within the museum, hosting collections and artefacts from different regions of the world.
+It was constructed in 1876 mainly to honor the visit of Prince Albert to India.
+There are 16 art galleries within the museum, hosting collections and artifacts from different regions of the world.

 Nahargarh Fort along with Amber and Amber and Jaigarh forts form an impenetrable structure, built to protect the city of Jaipur from the enemies.
 It was constructed by Maharaja Sawai Jai Singh II in 1734, historically significant in hosting several treaties between the Rajputs and the Marathas.

 The fort essentially served the purpose of retreat for the ladies of the royal family.
 The key attractions are the Madhavendra Bhavan for the ladies and the Mardana Mahal for the men.
 The Bhavan was built by Maharaja Sawai Madho Singh for his nine queens.
 You can also visit the Nahargarh Biological Park and the Sculpture park present inside the fort.
 The fort stays open from 10 AM till 5:30 PM for the visitors.

 Hope you have enjoyed the long read.
 I will try to cover each of the forts and palaces of Jaipur separately in my subsequent articles.
 Also upcoming are articles on the other prominent cities of Rajasthan along with their key attractions.
 Till then stay safe and healthy.